superbuilders/playcademy-vite-template-react/README.md

 yarn dev
 ```

-- **Development Mode (Standalone):** When you run the dev server and open the localhost URL directly in your browser, the template uses a **mock `window.CADEMY` context** defined in `src/playcademy.ts`.
+- **Development Mode (Standalone):** When you run the dev server and open the localhost URL directly in your browser, the template uses a **mock `window.PLAYCADEMY` context** defined in `src/playcademy.ts`.
 This allows the game to load and the React app to initialize the SDK, but **SDK API calls will _not_ interact with a real backend**.

     - The template uses the `window.self === window.top` check to determine if it's running in this Development Mode and displays "[Development Mode]" in the status UI.
     - The `baseUrl` in the mock context is set to `/api`.
 If you make API calls (like `client.users.me()`), they will likely hit the Vite dev server, which might return the `index.html` content instead of API data.
 For a better local development experience, consider implementing a mocking strategy (e.g., using MSW or mocking `fetch`) or ensuring a backend API is available and proxied correctly via Vite.
 See the `TODO` comment in `src/components/GameArea.tsx` and the Vite documentation for proxy configuration.
     - The `client.runtime.exit()` function will only log a warning in Development Mode, as there is no platform environment to exit.

-- **Platform Mode (Iframe):** When running inside the actual Playcademy platform, the platform will provide the necessary `CADEMY_CONTEXT` via `postMessage`, and `src/playcademy.ts` will use that to initialize the SDK with the correct `baseUrl` and tokens.
+- **Platform Mode (Iframe):** When running inside the actual Playcademy platform, the platform will provide the necessary `PLAYCADEMY_INIT` via `postMessage`, and `src/playcademy.ts` will use that to initialize the SDK with the correct `baseUrl` and tokens.
 API calls should work as expected.

 ## SDK Access & Game Logic